vumdao/aws-eks-the-hard-way/efs-csi/README.md

 </h1>

 ## Abstract
 - For multiple pods which need to read/write same data, Amazon Elastic File System (EFS) is the best choice.
-This post guieds you the new way to create and setup EFS on EKS with IAM role for service account using IaC AWS CDK v2
+This post guides you the new way to create and setup EFS on EKS with IAM role for service account using IaC AWS CDK v2

 ## Table Of Contents
  * [What is Amazon Elastic File System?](#What-is-Amazon-Elastic-File-System?)